U.S. Information Agency (RG 306)

 In 1978, under the provisions of Executive Order 12048 [Reorganization Plan No. 2], USIA was combined with the Bureau of Educational Cultural Affairs of the Department of State into a new agency called the United States International Communications Agency (USICA).
-The name of the agency was changed back to the United States Information Agency (USIA) in August 1982.
+Use of the name United States Information Agency (USIA) was reinstituted in August 1982.
 The agency was abolished effective October 1, 1999.
 The non-broadcasting functions were folded into the Department of State and the International Broadcasting Bureau (IBB) began operations as an independent agency reporting to the Broadcasting Board of Governors (BBG).

 The records of USIA fall naturally into two periods: from 1953 to 1978, when the major reorganization took place, and from 1978 to 1999, when the agency was abolished.

 From its inception to 1978, the structure of USIA remained remarkably constant.
 The following description of the major organizations and their organizational symbols is based primarily on the agency's mid-1977 organization.
 In some, but not all, cases, names of predecessor organizations are noted.